japa/japa.dev/content/runner/plugins/api-client.md

   response.assertBody({
     title: 'Japa 101'
   })
+  // highlight-end
 })
 ```

-You can find all the available assertions methods in the [Assertions API]() section.
+You can find all the available assertions methods in the [Assertions API](#assertions-api) section.

 ## Lifecycle Hooks
 Similar to the rest of the testing framework.
 You can also define lifecycle hooks executed before the request and after getting the response from the server.